 The online program is focused on health management of the neonate and their family.
-However students will also graduate with a broad base of knowledge including nursing theory, research, cultural diversity, health policy, ethics and leadership related to the role of the Advanced Practice Nurse.
+However students will also graduate with a broad base of knowledge, including nursing theory, research, different cultures, health policy, ethics and leadership related to the role of the Advanced Practice Nurse.
 Graduates of the accredited program are qualified to sit for the Neonatal Nurse Practitioner Board Exam offered by the National Certification Corporation.

 The UMKC Nurse Practitioner graduate programs include three separate courses in: